Bluehost vs GoDaddy (Comparison)Which Web Host is Better (and Cheapest) for Bloggers to Use in 2026?

 Web hosting pricing can be a bit confusing, so I’ll break everything down so you can make the best choice between GoDaddy and Bluehost.

-Web hosts tend to quote prices per month, but with Bluehost and GoDaddy, you need to pay upfront for at least a year.
+Web hosts tend to quote prices per month, but with Bluehost and GoDaddy, you need to pay upfront for at least a year to get the advertised intro rate.

-To get the lowest possible price with Bluehost, sign up 12 months in advance.
+To get the lowest possible price with Bluehost, sign up for a 36-month term.

 After that, you’ll pay the standard rate for your web hosting, normally every year, two years, or three years, depending on what you initially chose as your term length.